ahmedatef1496/MISRA/LED Sequence V1.0 MISRA compliant/README.md

 # MISRA rules Applied in this  DIO driver
--Rule 14.7, requires that functions with variable-length argument lists should not be called.
+-Rule 14.7, requires that functions with variable-length argument lists should not be called.<br>
--Rule 18.1, requires that all declarations should be at the top of the function or file scope.
+-Rule 18.1, requires that all declarations should be at the top of the function or file scope.<br>
--Rule 10.1, requires that all operands of logical and relational operators should have a Boolean type.
+-Rule 10.1, requires that all operands of logical and relational operators should have a Boolean type.<br>
--Rule 17.4, prohibits the use of the comma operator.
+-Rule 17.4, prohibits the use of the comma operator.<br>
--Rule 13.2, which requires that all conditional statements should have a Boolean expression as the controlling expression.
+-Rule 13.2, which requires that all conditional statements should have a Boolean expression as the controlling expression.<br>
 -Rule 12.2, which requires that all switch statements should have a default case.